an-parubets/an-parubets/README.md

 # About Me

 Hi there, I'm Anatolii 👋.
-I live in Kyiv, Ukraine 🇺🇦 and I work as a Senior Front End Engineer at Parimatch Ukraine.
+I live in Kyiv, Ukraine 🇺🇦 and I am a Senior Front End Engineer.

 ### My stack and tools: